 Amidst the legendary Exile on Main St. sessions in March 1972 at Sunset Sound Studios, there was a rare and unreleased track simply known as Exile On Main St. Blues.
 Written by Mick Jagger and Keith Richards, this haunting piece never made it to the final album, yet it offers a fascinating glimpse into the creative process behind one of rock’s greatest records.
 What sets this track apart is its intimate feel—just Mick’s voice accompanied by piano, a raw and stripped-down sound that contrasts with the sprawling, layered textures of the album.
 This version was shared in a unique way: the British music weekly New Musical Express included it as part of a flexi disc sampler to tease fans ahead of the album release.

 On this flexi disc, Mick croons a patchwork of lyrics pulled from various songs on Exile on Main St., weaving them into a sort of lyrical collage.
-The sampler also features snippets of some of the album’s most iconic tracks, including All Down the Line, Tumbling Dice, Shine a Light, and Happy.
+The sampler also features snippets of some of the album’s most iconic tracks, including All Down the Line, Tumbling Dice, Shine a Light and Happy.
 This little-known flexi disc remains a collector’s treasure, offering a snapshot of the band’s creative atmosphere at that moment in time.
 It highlights Mick’s emotive vocals in a rare solo spotlight and reminds us that even amidst their rock’n’roll swagger, the Stones could reveal a tender, bluesy side that felt deeply personal and raw.

 The Flexi Disc and Fan Connection

-The decision to release this sampler on a flexi disc was a clever move by the Rolling Stones and NME—a way to build anticipation and connect with fans in an intimate, almost secretive manner.
+The decision to release this sampler on a flexi disc was a clever move by the Rolling Stones and the NME—a way to build anticipation and connect with fans in an intimate, almost secretive manner.
 It allowed listeners to catch a fleeting glimpse of what was to come, including the unreleased Exile On Main St. Blues, which remains a haunting footnote in the band’s vast catalog.

 Like what you see?
 Help keep it going!
 This site runs on the support of readers like you.
 Your donation helps cover costs and keeps fresh Rolling Stones content coming your way every day.
 Thank you!